A popular question we get from readers is…

 Step 1: Calculate Your Power Needs

-Below is a table of some of the more common camping appliances used and their estimated wattage.
-You can use the estimates when figuring out your power consumption, but we highly recommend you look at your specific appliances and see exactly what they use for wattage.
+Below is a table of common camping appliances used and their estimated wattage.
+You can use the estimates when figuring out your power consumption, but I highly recommend you look at your specific appliances and see exactly what they use for wattage.

 Did you know…